msjimc/AgileStructure/guide/README.md

 ### Important note

-Since ONT data is very noisy the exact point of the breakpoint may appear to vary by a number of base pairs between different reads, while artefactual indels may also be present in the reads.
-Consequently ```AgileStructure``` scans the beginning and ends of the indels, sorts them by position and then reports the median values in the reported variant.
+Since ONT data is very noisy, the exact point of the breakpoint may appear to vary by a number of base pairs between different reads, while artefactual indels may also be present in the reads.
+Consequently, ```AgileStructure``` scans the beginning and ends of the indels, sorts them by position, and then reports the median values for the reported variant.
 Using the median value rather than the average reduces the chance an artifactual indel unduly influencing the annotation, but it is important to ensure that the individual indels are checked to make sure a 2nd, possibly artifactual, indel is not somehow disrupting the annotation.

 ### Identifying insertions using the primary alignments CIGAR string

 To annotate an insertion, select the reads containing the variant of interest, then navigate to ```Variant determination``` > ```Use primary alignment's CIGAR string``` > ```Insertion``` menu option (see Figure 17a).
-A message box will appear, listing any insertions larger than 10 bp along with the corresponding read names and variant annotations.
+A message box will appear, listing any insertions larger than 10 bp along with the names of the selected reads and the variant's annotations.
 ***Note:*** Reads with multiple insertions may need to be deselected for accurate analysis.

 ![Figure 17a](images/figureCa.jpg)